AndreaRibuoli/RIBY/README.md

 We receive back the CEE0502 message: *'Result: Missing operational descriptor'*.

 We are still groping in the dark!
+But we now have a tool to test if we could ever pass information from Ruby (PASE) describing parameters the IBM i way.

 ----
 ### 11. to investigate parameter passing